 The criteria selected for evaluation must reflect the agency’s objectives, scope of services, and requirements as set forth in the solicitation.
 Examples of typical technical evaluation criteria include, but are not limited to:

-Work plan and methodology to achieve desired end results;
+Work plan and methodology to achieve desired end results

-Degree to which the proposal satisfies mandatory, optional, desirable and/or alternative green performance standards;
+Degree to which the proposal satisfies mandatory, optional, desirable and/or alternative green performance standards

-Experience of the bidder in providing the required services and/or technology;
+Experience of the bidder in providing the required services and/or technology

-Management capability of the bidder;
+Management capability of the bidder

-Bidder’s overall past performance;
+Bidder’s overall past performance

-Qualifications and experience of the bidder’s proposed staff;
+Qualifications and experience of the bidder’s proposed staff

-Conformance with the schedule of work set forth in the solicitation, and
+Conformance with the schedule of work set forth in the solicitation

-Bidder references.
+Bidder references

 NOTE: Agencies are reminded that the criteria and sub-criteria may, but are not required to, be disclosed in the solicitation.

 Once the technical evaluation criteria have been determined, values must be assigned to the criteria and any sub-criteria.
 Points are assigned to each technical evaluation criterion.
 Evaluators review the technical proposals and assign a score up to the maximum points for each technical evaluation criteria category.
 The technical criteria may be further broken down into sub-criteria and a subset of points is assigned to each sub-criterion.
 In rare instances, due to the nature of the procurement, alternative concepts for assigning value to the technical criteria may be permissible.
 The evaluation criteria and the values assigned must be consistent with any information provided in the solicitation.

+7.13 Development of Pricing Methodology

+Commodities/Lowest Price: Identify if pricing is by item, lot, region, grand total, and/or pricing tied to an index.
+Also, identify whether it will be a single, multiple, or tiered award.

+Services/Technology Best Value: Identify if pricing is based on hourly, monthly, annual, or per service rates; deliverable, project, or solution-based and whether it includes hardware, software, or equipment.
+Also, identify whether the pricing is based on an index, labor, and materials, or a cost-plus model; and if there will be recurring costs.

+Inclusive Pricing: If requiring all-inclusive pricing, the bid price must include all components required to provide the commodities, services, or technologies as specified, including, but not limited to, labor, travel, licenses, insurance, administrative costs, overhead, profit, customs, duties, surcharges, ancillary costs, fees, and delivery.
+If allowing additional line items, the solicitation must specify what line items are allowed and any applicable limitations or restrictions.
+Further guidance is below.

+Delivery: When buying goods, the recommended practice is to require that quotes or bids be based on “Free on Board (F.O.B.)
+Destination.”
+This requirement ensures that bids can be evaluated in an equal manner.
+Further, it ensures that the agency does not assume the risk of loss until the product is delivered to the agency and any problems during transport are the vendor’s responsibility.
+By contrast, the title to items purchased Free on Board (F.O.B.)
+Origin (a.k.a “F.O.B.
+Shipping Point”) transfers upon shipping to the agency.
+Special circumstances may require unique delivery instructions, e.g., inside delivery, security restrictions, site-specific delivery restrictions, or electronic delivery of software licenses.

+Travel/Meals/Lodging: If an agency is allowing for reimbursement, please refer to the Office of State Comptroller website:

+https://web.osc.state.ny.us/agencies/guide/MyWebHelp/Default.htm#XIII/1.htm?TocPath=XIII.%2520Employee%2520Expense%2520Reimbursement%257C_____1

-Pricing Submissions
+7.13.1 Pricing Submissions